California Rules of Court 2026

 (i) Conflict of interest

 All providers should maintain neutrality by refusing to discuss the merits of the case or agree with or support one party over another.
-Any discussion between a provider and the parties should be for the purposes of arranging visitation and providing for the safety of the children.
+Any discussion between a provider and the parties should be for the purposes of arranging visitation and exchange services, as well as providing for the safety of the children.
 In order to avoid a conflict of interest, the professional provider should not:

 (1) Be financially dependent on the person being supervised;